 - Availability: Widely available

-- Talents: Hunting, retrieving, and pointing
+- Talents: Hunting, retrieving, pointing, obedience and agility

 The Brittany likes to roam.
 Some skilled trimming of the coat is needed for proper grooming.
 Generally a low-maintenance dog, Brittanys need extensive exercise.
 Best for an active outdoors person or hunter.

 Gentle, a very active and enthusiastic hunter.
 Smart and very trainable for hunting.
 Affectionate, happy, and alert.
 Independent free-thinker.
 Good natured and easy to care for.
 Some are nervous or hyperactive.
 Socialize extensively as a pup.

 - Children: Good with children